Edited by Annah Mason

 Olajide: The Nigerian example is relative, but the African American context is even more severe and acute and brutal from my perspective.
 How do African Americans escape the residual effects or the residual chains of 400 years of both physical and cognitive domination?

 In today’s America, there is pervasive defacto segregation.
-If you look at the the dissimilarity index, which is calculated by the percentage of people required to move from one place to another to achieve integration, it’s 60% or more in most U.S. cities.
+If you look at the the dissimilarity index, which is calculated by the percentage of people required to move from one place to another to achieve integration, it’s more than 60% in most U.S. cities.
 The cognitive beliefs and other effects of epistemic violence are perpetuated from generation to generation and concentrated in segregated groups.
 And that’s one of the reasons the data around internalized racism is frightening.
 In Harvard’s Implicit Association test, about 50 to 60% of Black people who took that test had internalized racism.
 They had prejudice against their own skin tone.

 Internalized racism is the effect of epistemic violence.
 It’s the effect of cognitive domination.
 It’s the chain that Bob Marley was talking about in redemption songs when he talked about emancipating our brains and freeing ourselves from mental slavery.
 It’s still very much there, an internalized racism that people don’t talk about because it’s subconscious.